pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -c, --certfile TEXT             Server certfile.
 Ignored if noverify flag set.
       -k, --keyfile TEXT              Client private key file.
+      -U, --use-pull-ops [yes|no|either]
+                                      Determines whether pull operations are used
+                                      for EnumerateInstances, AssociatorInstances,
+                                      ReferenceInstances, and ExecQuery
+                                      operations.
+                                      * "yes": pull operations
+                                      required; if server does not support pull, the operation fails.
+                                      * "no": forces
+                                      pywbemcli to use only the traditional non- pull operations.
+                                      * "either": pywbemcli trys
+                                      first pull and then  traditional operations.
+      --pull-max-cnt INTEGER          Maximium object count of objects to be returned for each request if pull operations are used.
+Must be  a positive non-zero integer.[Default: 1000]
       -l, --log COMP=DEST:DETAIL,...
 Enable logging of CIM Operations and set a component to destination, and detail level
                                       (COMP: [api|http|all], Default: all) DEST: